rapid7/metasploit-framework/Home.md

 Are you anxious to get your [[Setting Up a Metasploit development environment]] set up, or are you simply interested in getting started [[using Metasploit]]?
 Either way, you've come to the right place.

-If you're an exploit developer, you might want to review our [[Modules and Enhancements Guidelines for Acceptance]] to find out what all we expect when we see pull requests for new Metasploit modules.
+If you're an exploit developer, you might want to review our [[Guidelines for Accepting Modules and Enhancements]] to find out what all we expect when we see pull requests for new Metasploit modules.
 No idea what you should start working on?
 Check out the guidelines for [[contributing to Metasploit]].

 # Getting Started #